nilanjan1/exercise/README.md

 ### Prerequisites for the automation tool
-- A running local webserver accessible from the host system without using proxy
+- A running local web-server accessible from the host system without using proxy
-- CentOS 6.5 OS files should be hosted in the webserver.
+- CentOS 6.5 OS files should be hosted in the web-server.
 If you are planning to use a public URL then your host system should be able to connect to the internet directly
 - A priviledged user having sudo access and also the user should be part of libvirtd group.
 I have used root user for doing the tasks.